Primajin/webapp-console-log-action/README.md

 ## Comment

-The comment will look like this:
+The comment will look something like this:

 <table>
   <tr>